Generic selectors

 Velvet Disease

 Velvet (Piscinoodinium) is a particular risk in warm, soft-water tanks, which unfortunately describes the ideal Checkerboard Cichlid setup perfectly.
 It presents as a fine, gold-dusted appearance on the skin, rapid gill movement, and lethargy.
-It’s easy to miss in early stages because the gold dusting can be subtle.
+It’s easy to miss in early stages because the gold dusting is subtle.
 Dimming the lights (the parasite is photosynthetic) and treating with medications at reduced doses is the standard approach.
 Quarantining new fish before adding them to the display tank is the best prevention.

 Internal Parasites